cinnData/MLearning/Lectures/[ML-08] Ensemble methods.md

 The general idea of the **boosting** methodology is to train the models of the ensemble sequentially, each model trying to correct its predecessor.
 The star is here the **gradient boosting** algorithm, used in both regression and classification.
 As in the random forest algorithm, the models of the ensemble are based on decision trees, though, here, every tree model is trained on the errors made by the previous one.

 The prediction of the ensemble model is obtained as a weighted average.
 The weights decrease at every step according to a parameter called the **learning rate**.
-With a low learning rate, the weight decreases more slowly.
+With a low learning rate, the weights decrease more slowly.
 There is a trade-off between the learning rate and the number of trees.
 With a low learning rate, you will probably need a higher number of trees.
 Some experts recommend to set a low learning rate (in the range from 0.001 to 0.01) and aim at a high number of trees (in the range from 3,000 to 10,000), but for that you may need huge computing power, since gradient boosting is a slow process with a high number of features.

 In scikit-learn, gradient boosting is provided by the classes `GradientBoostingRegressor()` and `GradientBoostingClassifier()`, from the subpackage `ensemble`.
 The growth of the trees and the number of trees is controlled as for random forest models.
 Most practitioners accept the defaults `n_estimators=100` and `learning_rate=0.1`, but go beyond the default `max_depth=3`.